 b.
 Two-finger protection with a sleeker profile

-When we wanted to start mass producing, we needed to create a technical drawing.
+When we wanted to start mass producing, we needed to create a CAD file.
 So we met with a bunch of industrial designers and got estimates for 3D files to be created.
 In the end, we met an independent contractor from India that was living in San Diego.
 He completed all of the required files for about 1/10 of the average estimate we received from large firms.
 Hooray for Craigslist!

 Once we had our technical drawing and 3D files, we reached out to a bunch of different silicone manufacturers.
 After narrowing them down to just a few, we crossed our fingers and had our first batch of Gryps produced.
-We packaged them ourselves and sent our babies out into the world.
-Lately we've been fulfilling orders, prototyping new customer requests, and working on distributing the Gryp to the farthest corners of the world.
-Stay tuned and be sure to ask your local store to stock the Gryp!

-Thanks for reading, we'll be sure to keep you updated on our progress :)
+Thanks for reading, we'll be sure to keep you updated on our progress.

 Feel free to email us at email@example.com